Brew with fresh boiling water and infuse for 3 to 5 minutes

 Ceylon Tea is a Black Tea type that first emerged when the country, then a British colony, was also called Ceylon.
 This took place during the 19th century after a plant-based disease known as Coffee Rust all but destroyed the island’s Coffee crop.
 Growing Tea, as a result, became an alternative for hundreds of farmers.
 It ultimately proved to be a tremendous success.

 The first person to grow Ceylon Tea was a Scotsman named James Taylor.
 Years before the outbreak, he had planted 19 acres of it at his Loolecondera Estate in Kandy.

 He would later also establish the first fully-equipped Tea factory.
 Sir Arthur Conan Doyle, the author of the Sherlock Holmes stories, famously wrote: “The Tea-fields of Ceylon are as true a monument as is the lion at Waterloo.”

 In 1948, Ceylon attained its independence and, decades after, in 1972, changed its name to “Sri Lanka.”
 The name of this Tea, however, remained the same due to its immense popularity around the world.

 Today, Tea Estates cover an estimated 4% of Sri Lanka’s landmass, with around 5% of the local population working in the industry.
 It is now the fourth-largest Tea producer globally.

 Origin: Sri Lanka (formerly Ceylon).

-How to Serve: Milk, sugar, honey, or lemon - the choice is yours.
-However, we recommend this beverage served without any accompaniments.
+How to Serve: Milk or Milk Alternatives, sugar, honey or lemon - the choice is yours.
+Alternatively, serve black.

-Tasting Notes: This smooth, hearty infusion has a distinct malty flavour with earthy undertones.
+Tasting Notes: Imparts a smooth, full-bodied flavour with sweet undertones.

 Health PointsAnti Oxidants